-- Some teaching, but not all, was anticipated to be disrupted.
+Some teaching, but not all, is anticipated to be disrupted.

-- Some staff let their students know in advance if they were not going to teach a class, although they were not legally obliged to do so.
+Some staff may choose to let their students know in advance if they are not going to teach a class, although they are not legally obliged to do so.

 Education and studying

-- We put plans in place so you were not disadvantaged by any strike action.
-We focus on making sure the impact of any industrial action is minimal.
+We have plans to put in place so you are not disadvantaged by any strike action.
+We will focus on making sure the impact of any industrial action is minimal.

-- We put in place measures to ensure you could access your course and campus services.
+We will put in place measures to ensure you can access your course and campus services.

-- Campus was open as usual.
-All the core services funded by your tuition fees, such as the Library, sports centres, support services and cafes, were open.
-Teaching staff who worked on strike days ran their classes as normal.
+Campus will be open as usual.
+All the core services funded by your tuition fees, such as the Library, sports centres, support services and cafes, will remain open.
+Teaching staff who are working on strike days will run their classes as normal.

 If you have a visa

-Tier 4 visa conditions were not affected by this industrial action.
-The usual processes for attendance monitoring applied to sessions which were not disrupted.
+Tier 4 visa conditions are not affected by this industrial action.
+The usual processes for attendance monitoring applies to sessions which are not disrupted.

-If a session was disrupted due to industrial action, we recorded this as a cancelled session.
-This does not have a detrimental impact on your attendance record for the purposes of your Tier 4 visa.
+If a session is disrupted due to industrial action, we record this as a cancelled session.
+This does not have an impact on your attendance record for the purposes of your Tier 4 visa.